davidvandebunte/davidvandebunte.gitlab.io/jb/notes/plan-personal-week.md

 In the end, you must have a global view to optimize (neither top-down or bottom-up is enough).
 That is, you must regularly make a tough decision on whether to pull from the bottom or push from the top.

-% See organize-notes.md for the importance of a clean life network for the sake of prioritization.
+See [](./organize-notes.md) for the relative importance of a clean life network for the sake of prioritization.

 Try to focus on one subnetwork (if in JIRA, one epic) to support a large batchsize.
 Note this network as the focus of your sprint (sprint goal).